GoogleChrome/web.dev/content/fast/incorporate-performance-budgets-into-your-build-tools/codelab-setting-performance-budgets-with-webpack.md

     const daysLeft = Math.ceil(timeDiff / (1000 * 3600 * 24));
 </pre>

-Now remove `moment.js` from `package.json` and run webpack in Glitch console again to build the optimized bundle.
+Now remove `moment.js` from `package.json` and run webpack in the console again to build the optimized bundle.

 Ta-da!
 You have shaved off 223 KiB (230KB) and the app is under budget.🎉